Howerd/Cweed4/README.md

 # Cweed4
+Cweed4 is a C source file weeder for Windows, written in Win32Forth.

-Cweed is an experiment in specifying a coding standard in the form of an executable program.
+Cweed4 is an experiment in specifying a coding standard in the form of an executable program.

-It is a Windows program, compiled using Win32Forth, an open source ANS Forth compiler, included in the 7z and zip files.
+It is a Windows program, compiled using Win32Forth, an open source ANS Forth compiler, with all source files included in the 7z and zip files.

 Also available here : https://www.inventio.co.uk/Cweedexe.htm